ebrarkiziloglu/ebrarkiziloglu/README.md

 I am an almost graduate of Computer Engineering from Bogazici University.

 - ⚙️ I’m currently working on mobile testing with AI support.
-- 🌀 I’m currently learning natural language processing.
+- 🌀 I’m actively learning natural language processing.
 - 👯 I’m looking to collaborate on ML and NLP projects.

 ### My Experience